Further Education During Unemployment: Identification Results: Details, Proofs, and Generalizations

 Under the assumptions in (\ref{eq:Robins-SR}) and (\ref{eq:Robins-NA}), the joint distributions of potential outcomes across time are identified for each counterfactual treatment sequence.
 For example, the potential outcome distributions under $g=00$ are identified as: for $t\geqslant2$,

 and identifications for other $g$ are similar.
-The proof of (\ref{eq:Robins_ID}) follows that in Section 3.2 of \citet{AbbringandHeckman2007} and is omitted here.
+The proof of (\ref{eq:Robins_ID}) follows that in Section 3.2 of \citet{AbbringandHeckman2007_app} and is omitted here.
 The estimand in (\ref{eq:Robins_ID}) is the sequential product of conditional outcome distributions using observations along the path of $g$.

-Nonparametrically estimating these distributions is challenging, so Robins and various coauthors impose parametric restrictions on the relationship between potential outcomes, treatment, and confounders to obtain robust empirical results.
-For the structural nested model estimator (e.g., \citealp{Robins1994}), the restriction applies to the relationship between differences in potential outcomes (i.e., causal effects), treatment, and time-varying confounders in each period.
-For the marginal structural model estimator (e.g., \citealp{Robins1998}), the restriction applies to the relationship between levels of potential outcomes, summary measures of the treatment sequence (e.g., length of treatment exposure), and baseline confounders.
-Interested readers can consult \citet{Robins2000} and references therein for a summary and comparison of his various estimators.
+Nonparametrically estimating these distributions can suffer from the curse of dimensionality, particularly when the conditioning set contains multiple continuous variables (\citealp{Robins1998_app,Robins2000_app}).
+To circumvent the challenge, Robins and various coauthors impose parametric restrictions on the relationship between potential outcomes, treatment, and confounders.
+For the structural nested model estimator (e.g., \citealp{Robins1994_app}), the restriction applies to the relationship between differences in potential outcomes (i.e., causal effects), treatment, and time-varying confounders in each period.
+For the marginal structural model estimator (e.g., \citealp{Robins1998_app}), the restriction applies to the relationship between levels of potential outcomes, summary measures of the treatment sequence (e.g., length of treatment exposure), and baseline confounders.
+Interested readers should consult \citet{Robins2000_app} and references therein for a summary and comparison of his various estimators.